vincbeaulieu/COEN243/README.md

 I coded this has an example of how to code and solve this kind of problem, not to copy-paste in any due work, assignment...
 I'm not responsable of any plagiarisme.
-This code is not perfect, if ther is error or bug, feel free to notice me.
+This code is not perfect, if there are any errors or bugs, feel free to notice me.

 Below, you'll find the question.